Academic Advice: The Top 5 Online College Tips

 #4: Choose a Good School

 There's an uncomfortable truth about online schools we don't want to ignore.
-Many online colleges are scams; some don't even give out legitimate degrees.
+Many online colleges are scams; some don't even give out accredited degrees.

-In an online course, the truth is that you are somewhat anonymous.
-Many professors will only know a small bit about you.
-They will grade your assignments and otherwise may assume you're doing what is required without issue.
+In an online program, the truth is that you are somewhat anonymous.
+Many schools will only know a small bit about you.
+They will grade your assignments and may otherwise assume you're doing what is required without issue.

-Some students thrive in this setting but others worry they won't have a chance to ask questions or get clarification.
+Some students thrive in this setting, but others worry they won't have a chance to ask questions or get clarification.
 Luckily, there is an easy solution to this.
-Contact your professor!
+Contact your Student Success Advisor!

-If something is confusing you or you are having an issue, contacting a professor can make a huge difference.
-It can help a professor understand your personal struggles and they can often present solutions to any issues you're having.
+If something is confusing you or you are having an issue, contacting your Student Success Advisor can make a huge difference.
+It can help the school understand your personal struggles and they can often present solutions to any issues you're having.

 That said, remember to read your syllabus and assignments first.
-It can be annoying if a student asks for info they already have been given.
-But if you can't find it anywhere, your professor is sure to know what you need.
+But if you can't find it anywhere, your Student Success Advisor is sure to know what you need.

 We Hope These Online College Tips Serve You Well